frencojobs/vercel-dart/README.md

 ### Is it fast?

-Idk, I don't know how to benchmark.
+I'm not sure because I don't know how to benchmark.
 But according to my experience, it feels like it's really fast except for the cold starts.
-Help me benchmark it if you know how to.
+I may be biased so help me benchmark it if you know how to.

 ### Can I run it with `vercel dev` locally?

-Yes, but it might be a little bit slower than on the server because I haven't implement a performance-wise development server yet.
-Because it won't install `dart` during development, make sure your machine have a working version of `dart >= 2.6` installed properly.
+Yes, but it might be a little bit slower than on the server because I haven't implemented a performance-wise development server yet.
+Also because it won't install `dart` during development, make sure your machine has a working version of `dart >= 2.6` installed properly.

 ## Acknowledgement